rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Update Investigation

-Allows to update existing investigation by ID or RRN
+This action is used to allows to update existing investigation by ID or RRN

 ##### Input